SmartTokenLabs/TokenScript/doc/articles/data-object.md

 ## Separation of data and schema

-For the *data*, we DER-encode it into this 20 bytes: `0x3012020118020102180A32303230303130313230`.
+For the *data*, we encode it into this 20 bytes: 0x3012020118020102180A32303230303130313230.
 Observe how the 20 bytes contained the 3 pieces of information:

     0x30 12 02 01 18 0A 01 02 18 0A 32 30 32 30 30 31 30 31 32 30
                   --       --       +----------------------------
                   ^        ^                     ^
                   24       2         2  0  2  0  1  0  1  0  2  0

 Observe the ticket number `24` is encoded as `0x18`; the ticket class "VIP" encoded as `0x02`; the date is encoded in an ASCII string.
-(You can ignore the bytes between these data elements for now.)
+The in-between structural-bytes are the result of using standard DER encoding rules†.

-For the *schema*, we write it in ASN.X (an XML schema language)[^1].
+For the *schema*, we write it in ASN.X (an XML schema language).

     <sequence>
         <element name="numero" type="asn:Integer"/>